KrishGala/Krish_BlueStampPortfolio/index.md

 <!--For your final milestone, explain the outcome of your project.
 Key details to include are:-->

 <img src="conect.png" alt="Alt Text" width="50%" height="50%">
+Image of the Two Wireless Receivers on the Hexapod

 ### Summary